jonyxnx/data_unam_examen_2024/README.md

-This project is a web scraper to extract results from the 2024 UNAM admission test from the official UNAM page.
+## Data Storage

-The data is stored in the **data.json** file.
+The data is stored in the `data.json` file.

+## Data Visualization

-I also added a small visualization using plotly in the file **dataAnalysis.py**, you can check it out to convert the json file into a pandas dataframe
+I also added a small visualization using Plotly in the `dataAnalysis.py` file.
+You can check it out to convert the JSON file into a pandas DataFrame.